juno-v/react-hooks-tutorial/1)RequiredTech.md

 - copy and paste below into your terminal:
 ##### /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 <br/>
-- Read more about Homebrew here: https://brew.sh/
+- read more about Homebrew here: https://brew.sh/

 ### Node <br/>
 - in your terminal type the following:
 - brew update (updates homebrew with latest version of Node)
 - brew install node
+- read more about Node here: https://nodejs.org/en/

 ### Visual Studio Code <br/>
 - download the appropiate operating system for your device here: